Considering building a new deck for your next exterior remodeling project?

 Where is best suited to install a deck/patio?
 Whether it’s in your backyard, rooftop or multi-level building will entail the best spot to build a deck.
 Does your home have outdoor access via a porch or exterior door?
 These questions will help determine the style that best fits your space.

-Building a new deck is an exterior remodeling project that will increase property value and has a high R.O.I. (return on investment).
-Your budget for a new outdoor area will ultimately guide your choice of material, the size and functionality of your deck.
-The decking material will the biggest price factor when installing a new deck and here are the 5 Decking Materials to choose from.
+Building a new deck is an exterior remodeling project that will increase property value and has a high ROI (return on investment).
+Your budget for a new outdoor area will ultimately guide your choice of decking materials, the size and functionality of your deck.
+The decking material will the biggest price factor when installing a new deck and below you’ll find the 5 most popular decking materials to choose from.

 1. PRESSURE TREATED WOOD

 This economical wooden decking is typically made from pine and is widely available.
 It is the most economical and least expensive out of decking materials with a lifespan in the average of 15 years but with proper maintenance can last decades.
 Proper maintenance can average in annual costs of $450.

 Plan to spend around $2 to $4 per square foot for pressure-treated wood such as Southern yellow pine and around $4 to $6 per square foot for high-end wood such as cedar and redwood (material costs cited by epa.gov)